Temporary events and apply for a Temporary Event Notice (TEN)

-Please ensure you have read the Introduction to the Licensing Act 2003 before applying.
+Before applying please ensure you have read the Introduction to the Licensing Act 2003.

 What is a Temporary Event Notice?

-For Southwick, Shoreham & Lancing the licensing authority is Adur District Council and for the borough of Worthing this is Worthing Borough Council.
-Copies of the Notice must be served on the same day, by the organiser, on Sussex Police and Adur & Worthing Council Services Environmental Protection Team.
+Copies of the notice must be served on the same day, by the organiser, on Sussex Police and Adur & Worthing Council Services Environmental Protection Team unless the notice is served on the licensing authority online when the Licensing Unit will do this.

-This system allows relatively small-scale 'ad-hoc' events to be held at venues where no premises licence is in place or where the terms of a premises licence would not normally allow the event.
+This system allows relatively small-scale 'ad-hoc' events to be held at venues where no premises licence or club premises certificate is in place or where the terms of a premises licence or club premises certificate would not normally allow the event.
 A TEN can only be used where:

 Any venue, indoors or outdoors, can host 15 such events, or an aggregate of up to 21 days of licensable activity, per calendar year.
 There must be a minimum of 24 hours between events notified by a premises' user, or associates of that premises' user, in respect of the same premises.